Substance Abuse and Addictions Counselling

 What To Expect

-Your first session will involve an initial assessment of your overall well being as well as an intake of your personal history and background.
-Subsequent therapy sessions are 50 minutes in length and are unique to each individual's treatment plan.
+Your first session will involve an assessment of your overall well-being as well as an intake of your personal history.
+Subsequent therapy sessions are 45 minutes in length and are unique to each individual's treatment plan.